cdisc-org/DataExchange-DatasetJson-API/docs/dataset-json-api-1-0-ug.md

 | 501         | Not implemented       | For optional features that are not supported by an implementation |

 ## Implementation Notes
-- If no datasets that match user specified criteria are found, a status code of 200 with content {'datasets': []} is returned
+- If no datasets that match user specified criteria are found, a status code of 200 with content {'datasets': []} is returned.
-- If a specific dataset is requested and not found, a 404 status code is returned
+- If a specific dataset is requested and not found, a 404 status code is returned.
-- The standard filter is not case-sensitive so that standard=sdtmig and standard=SDTMIG are both valid query parameters.
+- The standard filter is not case-sensitive so that `standard=sdtmig` and `standard=SDTMIG` are both valid query parameters.
 - The standard filters include: "sdtmig", "sendig", "adamig", and "other".
 - Gzip compression should be supported by API implementation.
 Alternative standard compression algorithms may also be used, such as Brotli or Zstandard.
-- After a dataset has been posted (created) the API returns the Study Dataset metadata, but not the full dataset that was posted
+- After a dataset has been posted (created) the API returns the Study Dataset metadata, but not the full dataset that was posted.
-- Full list of available HTTP status codes: https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml
+- Full list of available HTTP status codes: https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml.
-- When posting a study or dataset that already exists, a 409 status code will be returned
+- When posting a study or dataset that already exists, a 409 status code will be returned.
-- When requesting a dataset too large for the server to process, a 413 status code will be returned and the client may opt to re-send the request for a chunk of records instead of the entire dataset
+- When requesting a dataset too large for the server to process, a 413 status code will be returned and the client may opt to re-send the request for a chunk of records instead of the entire dataset.
-- When posting a dataset to a study that does not exist, a 422 status code will be returned
+- When posting a dataset to a study that does not exist, a 422 status code will be returned.
 - The Dataset-JSON API works with JSON, and does not support the exchange of NDJSON.

 ## Assumptions
-- The API standard focuses on data exchange over other use cases such as querying or creating slices, which may be added to an extended version of the API
+- The API standard focuses on data exchange over other use cases such as querying or creating slices, which may be added to an extended version of the API.
-- A read-only API implementation is valid
+- A read-only API implementation is valid.
-- In practice, the API will not be supporting so many active studies at one time that a filter is needed on the studies returned
+- In practice, the API will not be supporting so many active studies at one time that a filter is needed on the studies returned.
-- Most dataset retrievals will use gzip compression
+- Most dataset retrievals will use gzip compression.
 - Many APIs will never read or write to a Dataset-JSON file, but instead will read and write to a data store and only use Dataset-JSON to send and receive data from API clients.
-- The current API specification supports Dataset-JSON v1.1
+- The current API specification supports Dataset-JSON v1.1.